top of page

 What's changing?

 • NAR has agreed to put in place a new rule prohibiting offers of compensation on the MLS.
-The change will go into effect in mid-July 2024.

 • After the new rule goes into effect: